cloverdx/cloverdx-server-docker/README.md

 This feature is enabled by default in the container, not in vanilla CloverDX Server.
 It can be enabled/disabled via the ``sandboxes.autoimport`` configuration property (``true``/``false``).
 Sandboxes are imported from the ``sandboxes.home`` path, which is set to ``sandboxes/`` in the mounted volume.

+The container does not create default example sandboxes by default.
+To enable them, set the ``installer.BundledSandboxesInstaller.enabled`` configuration property to ``true``.

 ## License

 To activate CloverDX Server, the container by default searches for a license file (text file containing the license key itself) in the ``conf/license.dat`` path in the mounted volume.